tschumann/gravelbot/readme.txt

 Name: Gravelbot
 Description: A deathmatch bot for Half-Life 2 Deatmatch and Black Mesa.
-Requirements: Steam versions of either Half-Life 2 Deatmatch or Black Mesa.
+Requirements: Half-Life 2 Deatmatch or Black Mesa.
 Installation: Copy the files into your Steam/steamapps/common/ directory
               Add the -insecure command line option and possibly the -allowdebug command line option too